Peter-Schorn/SpotifyAPIServer/README.md

 Read more at the [Spotify web API reference](https://developer.spotify.com/documentation/general/guides/authorization-guide/#:~:text=4.%20requesting%20a%20refreshed%20access%20token%3B%20spotify%20returns%20a%20new%20access%20token%20to%20your%20app).

 ### POST /authorization-code-flow-pkce/retrieve-tokens

+Retrieves the authorization information for the [Authorization Code Flow with Proof Key for Code Exchange](https://developer.spotify.com/documentation/general/guides/authorization-guide/#authorization-code-flow-with-proof-key-for-code-exchange-pkce).

 A request to this endpoint can be made by [`AuthorizationCodeFlowPKCEProxyBackend.requestAccessAndRefreshTokens(code:codeVerifier:redirectURIWithQuery:)`](https://peter-schorn.github.io/SpotifyAPI/Structs/AuthorizationCodeFlowPKCEProxyBackend.html#/s:13SpotifyWebAPI37AuthorizationCodeFlowPKCEProxyBackendV29requestAccessAndRefreshTokens4code0N8Verifier20redirectURIWithQuery7Combine12AnyPublisherVy10Foundation4DataV4data_So17NSHTTPURLResponseC8responsets5Error_pGSS_SSAK3URLVtF).
 Assign this endpoint to `AuthorizationCodeFlowPKCEProxyBackend.tokensURL`.